terra-campaigns/arrival/_arrivalNotions.md

 ## inbox

-- [ ] How to provide some faction level political challenge the PCs can choose to engage with?
-- [ ] Campfire scene - what characters want?
-- [ ] Sergarus is curious with Guilf as he looks like the child he saved from their witch mother decades ago.
-- [ ] Sergarus does not die, but is forever crippled.
-Marcus takes over.
 - [ ] FFKA East tries to get reinforcement from olivepia (faction turn)
 - [ ] Acrisae or FFKA propose to the party for them to take over Ghuse while the army is busy
-- [ ] Dolman to complete the ritual, guilf is Mr voids mouth, Amyria will take down the Acrisae
-- [ ] Mercian cult will rise as it will protect against attacks of undead - follow the idea of the bandit camp
-- [ ] For natural disaster, treat Rurkinar as commoners+traders, FFKA as military that needs sustained, Mercians as cult that has protection, but limited and not keen to partner with Rurkinar and FFKA unless converted

 ## opportunityAttack